 LANAP® is a patented periodontal treatment, approved by the FDA in 2004 and has only become available in Australia in recent years.
 The LANAP procedure can only be performed with a machine called the PerioLase® MVP-7.
 This laser operates at a specific wavelength that attacks the bacteria that contribute to gum disease, removing infected tissues while leaving healthy gum tissue intact.
 LANAP® may also assist in regenerating some of the bone and tissue attachment that has been lost to gum disease, something traditional periodontal surgery is unable to do.

-Patient Benefits of Laser Treatment for Gum Disease
+Patient Benefits Of Laser Dentistry In Brisbane For Gum Disease

 - Faster healing – LANAP treatment is minimally invasive and allows the body to recover and heal more quickly than traditional periodontal surgery.